×

 1.87 Million Acres

 Grand Staircase-Escalante extends across southern Utah.
 President Clinton designated it on September 18, 1996.
 Scientists have called it one of the most significant geological and paleontological landscapes in the world.
-Every acre outlined on this map is under threat.
+Every acre outlined on this map was the target.
+All of it remains protected.

 20 New Dinosaur Species